jloughry/CV/README.md

 The resulting plain ASCII when pasted is 7-bit clean and displays correctly no matter what international character set encoding is used on the recipient's machine.

+For some reason this works at with the `10pt` and `12pt` options in LaTeX, but not `11pt`.
+Diffing the log files doesn't suggest any obvious reason why that should happen.
+For now, I'm just going to rewrite the résumé to look good in 12pt type.
+It's easier to read for the hiring manager in that size anyway.

 ### Machine-Readable Formatting
 PDF is basically PostScript and we can do some things to make the resulting binary file easier to parse.
 Side-by-side columns can be problematic; they tend to interleave their text in a copy